Joe’s Blog: Pattern change Thanksgiving week (MON-11/13)

-Temperatures this month for the 1st 12 days are running around 4° above average in Kansas City.
-It was a great day yesterday and this week will feature temperatures above average all week long it appears.
+Temperatures this month for the first 12 days are running around 4° above average in Kansas City.
+It was a great day yesterday, and this week will feature temperatures above average all week long it appears.

+The pattern has been dry since around Halloween, and that won’t change this week.
+There are growing indications that rain may arrive at some point later this upcoming weekend.

 It is possible we may have some winter weather around these parts before the end of the month.